 On the page that appears, you can make all the basic settings.

-First activate ClamAV by ticking the "Enabled" box.
+First, enable ClamAV by checking the "Enabled" box.

 You should also set the "Database checks" setting to 12.
-This means that ClamAV automatically updates its virus database every 12 hours.
-This is important in order to reliably detect new malware.
+This way, ClamAV automatically updates its virus database every 12 hours.
+This is important to reliably detect new malware.

-You can also select a shared folder in which any malware found should be stored.
-It is best if you define a separate "quarantine folder" for this.
+In addition, you can select a share folder in which found malware should be stored.
+It is best if you define your own "quarantine folder" for this.

 Simply create a folder as usual.
 I have described how to do this here: